 One of the final steps of harvesting cannabis indoors is to cure the weed.

 Like fine wines, cannabis must undergo a curing process to elevate its aroma, flavor, and potency.

-Use our guide on How to Cure Weed to transform mediocre buds to pure fire.
+Use our guide on How to Cure Weed to transform mediocre buds into pure fire.